South Australian Region Projects and activities

 Federation of the SWP project: Sactuary Shelter for women.

 The projects aims to provide shelter to the most vulnerable in our community especially women and children who have been the victims of domestic violence and natural disasters and for whom are often the last to receive care and attention.

 These shelers as they are built will also provide professional help in the way of counsellors, psychologists, medical personnel, caregivers, skills trainers and other necessary services as deemed based on the needs of the women at the time.

 Human Rights Day is observed every year on 10 December, commemorating the day on which, in 1948, the United Nations General Assembly adopted the Universal Declaration of Human Rights.

-International President Yvonne Simpson has launched her December 10th President's Appeal 'Educate to Lead: Nepal' which seeks to empower and enable women & girls to overcome adversity, and develop leadership skills that will benefit entire communities.
-Calling on the collective power of Soroptimist International, the Appeal is launched with the announcement of the first three inspiring projects which will provide access to education and livelihood for at least 200 women and girls.
+International President Yvonne Simpson has launched her December 10th President's Appeal 'Educate to Lead: Nepal' which empowered and enabled women & girls to overcome adversity, and develop leadership skills that benefit edentire communities.
+Calling on the collective power of Soroptimist International, the Appeal was launched with the announcement of the first three inspiring projects which provided access to education and livelihood for at least 200 women and girls.
 Read more about this project.

 ABC World Today Updates on Nepal 2016

 ELEANOR HALL from ABC World Today reports: The first anniversary of Nepal's deadly earthquake is re-focusing attention on painfully inadequate reconstruction efforts.